jmtt89/AndroidAppDemo/README.md

         MessageVO message = null;
         try {
             message = MessageVO.fromJson(json);
-            // Here you can do anything you want with last received notification, at moment our only print it in console Log.d(TAG, "onReceive: "+message.toString());
+            // Here you can do anything you want with last received notification, at the moment we only print it in console Log.d(TAG, "onReceive: "+message.toString());
+        }
-        }catch(Exception _e){
+        catch(Exception _e){
             _e.printStackTrace();
             Log.e(TAG, "onReceive: "+ _e.getLocalizedMessage(), _e);
         }